platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 ## Deploy your project

-Use the following command to deploy the project:
+To deploy your project, run the following command:

 ```bash
 symfony cloud:deploy